 Here’s the fundamental breakdown:

-Where to Look for a Real Estate Agent
+Where to Look for an Agent

-Regional magazines and location “leading 10” or “top of” lists.
+Local publications and location “leading 10” or “top of” lists.

-Local or regional realty association websites.
+Local or regional property association websites.

 For sale check in your area.